nautobot/nautobot-app-device-onboarding/docs/user/app_use_cases.md

 #### SSH Autodetect

-Plugin recognizes platform types with a Netmiko SSH Autodetect mechanism.
-The user will need to specify additional information for platforms where Netmiko's `ssh_autodetect` feature does not work.
+The `nautobot-device-onboarding` plugin recognizes platform types with a Netmiko SSH Autodetect mechanism.
+The user may need to specify additional information for platforms where Netmiko's `ssh_autodetect` feature does not work.

 [Here is the list](https://github.com/ktbyers/netmiko/blob/v3.4.0/netmiko/ssh_autodetect.py#L50) of platforms supported by `ssh_autodetect`.